 Hemoencephalography (HEG)

+As so often happens in science, the development of new instrumentation has opened a new field.
 The new field of hemoencephalography (HEG) studies cortical hemodynamics: vascularity,blood volume, oxygenation, metabolism or temperature in real time.
 This study is developinginformation vital to the well being the cerebral cortex.

 The new instrument, the near infrared spectrophotometer (NIRS), was first introduced by Jobsisin 1977, a student of Professor Britton Chance at the University of Pennsylvania.